gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

   <em>Figure 1: Classification, confusion and ignorance values for<br> Known->Confusion->Known->Ignorance image transformation with Mixup <br>for illustrative purposes <i>(from the paper)</i>.</em>
 </p>

-To handle these uncertainties, the authors propose predicting Dirichlet concentration parameters for singletons, which they refer to as “subjective opinions”.
+To handle these uncertainties, the authors propose predicting Dirichlet concentration parameters for singletons, which they refer to as "subjective opinions".
 These subjective opinions enable the system to make more flexible decisions, enhancing its adaptability and performance in visual recognition tasks.
-For instance, if the system is unsure about a particular classification (the decision is in the <i>reject interval</i> as it can be seen in the Figure 2), it can express this uncertainty and potentially defer the decision to a human operator or request additional information.
+For instance, if the system is unsure about a particular classification (the decision is in the <i>reject interval</i>, as can be seen in Figure 2), it can express this uncertainty and potentially defer the decision to a human operator or request additional information.

 <p align="center">
   <img src="figures/confusion_and_ignorance_2.png" alt="Belief, confusion and ignorance intervals figure" width="90%">